Find out about Stamp Duty Land Tax (SDLT) on leasehold properties.

 - SDLT becomes due as the lease continues

-If a tenancy carries on from one period to the next unless either party gives notice to terminate it, it’s called a ‘periodic tenancy’.
+If a tenancy carries on from one period to the next it’s called a ‘periodic tenancy’ (unless either party gives notice to end it).
 This is the most common example of an indefinite lease.

 Lease surrendered and new lease granted on the same property

-There are special rules for when a lease is surrendered early and a new lease is granted by the same landlord to the same tenant for the same (or substantially the same) property.
+There are special rules to use when a landlord surrenders a lease early and a grants a new lease to the same tenant for the same property.

 Original lease granted on or after 1 December 2003

-If the rent for the new lease is higher than the rent for the old one, calculate the net present value for the period covering the start of the new lease up to the date when the old lease was due to end using the amount of rent increase only.
+If the rent for the new lease is higher than the rent for the old one, calculate the net present value for the period covering:

-For example, if the monthly rent increases by £200 at the start of the new lease and the old lease is due to end 12 months later, the amount of rent taken into account for this period is £2,400.
-You then take into account the full rent due for the remaining term of the new lease.
+The monthly rent increases by £200 at the start of the new lease, and the old lease is due to end 12 months later, the amount of rent taken into account for this period is £2,400.
+Then, take into account the full rent due for the rest of the term of the new lease.

-You can’t use the online calculator to work this out.
-You’ll have to do it manually.
-If you have problems making the calculation contact the Birmingham Stamp Office.
+If you have problems with the calculation, contact the Birmingham Stamp Office.

 Original lease granted before 1 December 2003

-If the original lease was a ‘Stamp Duty lease’ granted before SDLT was introduced on 1 December 2003, the whole rent for the term of the new lease is used to calculate the net present value.
+If the original lease was a ‘Stamp Duty lease’ and granted before SDLT was introduced on 1 December 2003, use the whole rent for the term of the new lease to calculate the net present value.